I recently read an article in Cosmopolitan magazine about Youtuber Zoella’s (Zoe Sugg) battle with anxiety.

 Zoella highlights that just because someone is at the height of popularity, this doesn’t mean that their life is perfect.
 It is just one part of their life that appears perfect.
 Looking at all parts of your life means that you can be firing on all cylinders and not bound within your emotions and negative thoughts.

-There may be no rhyme or reason when you think about the way you act, but the emotional energy is compelling enough to distance yourself from certain situations.
+There may be no rhyme or reason when you think about the way you act.
+However that same emotional energy is compelling enough to distance yourself from certain situations.

 Such as for Zoe, going and meeting royalty is something that she felt honoured and excited to do, yet felt compelled not to.